 If defined by the CMTS, the DOCSIS Classifier Identifier parameter MUST be used.
-Otherwise, the DOCSIS Classifier Reference parameter MUST be set to a unique value per Dynamic Service Message
+Otherwise, the DOCSIS Classifier Reference parameter MUST be set to a unique value per Dynamic Service Message.

-7 It should be noted that if a value has a fractional value then it has to be rounded up.
+5 It should be noted that if a value has a fractional value then it has to be rounded up.

-8 It should be noted that if a value has a fractional value then it has to be rounded up.
+6 It should be noted that if a value has a fractional value then it has to be rounded up.

-The DOCSIS Service Flow Reference parameter MUST be set to a E-MTA unique value for the existing calls for DSA_REQ messages, and MUST be omitted in all other messages.
+The DOCSIS Service Flow Reference parameter MUST be set to an E-MTA unique value for DSA_REQ messages, and MUST be omitted in all other messages.
 Instead, the CMTS-issued DOCSIS Service Flow Identifier parameter MUST be used.